nahomyOvanna/nahomyOvanna/README.md

-# 👋 Hey there, I'm Nahomy
+# 👋 Hey there, I'm Nahomy Ovanna

-### 🌐 Cloud Networking Enthusiast | ⚙️ Aspiring Infrastructure Engineer | 🔐 Security-Aware Technologist
+### 🌐 Aspiring Cloud Infrastructure Engineer | ⚙️ GNS3 Lab Builder | 🔀 Routing Enthusiast

-Welcome to my GitHub!
-This space is part portfolio, part digital journal — where I build, break, fix, learn and document my hands-on journey into **cloud networking** — from traditional L3 routing labs in GNS3 to designing scalable, resilient network architectures in the cloud.

-I'm currently focused on mastering **enterprise networking**, **cloud infrastructure**, and **dynamic routing technologies**.
-With a background in networking and **cybersecurity fundamentals**, I approach cloud with a deep understanding of **IP addressing**, **routing logic**, and **protocol behaviors** —all essential skills for a cloud infrastructure engineer.
+I'm currently focused on mastering **enterprise routing**, **cloud infrastructure design**, and **network automation**.
+With a foundation in traditional networking and cybersecurity, I bring a strong understanding of IP architecture, routing behavior, and layered troubleshooting — all essential for building modern, scalable cloud environments.

 ---